Subscribe

 History

 The Barbican Estate is one of the most radical post-war brutalist housing schemes ever realised.
 Standing on a site which had been devastated in the Blitz, the ‘Barbican area reconstruction plan’ was initially conceived in 1947.
 By the early 1950s, architects Chamberlin Powell and Bon, who were already working on the neighbouring Golden Lane Estate were selected to work on the masterplan to design a mixed scheme with housing for 330 people per acre.
 By 1956 the scheme had taken shape and incorporated a school, leisure and cultural facilities, shops and a mix of low-rise residential blocks and Europe's tallest towers.
-Pedestrian walkways, formal residents’ gardens reminiscent of Georgian squares, a picturesque lake complete with a striking waterfall and fountains — all at varying levels — create order without monotony.
+Pedestrian walkways, formal residents’ gardens reminiscent of Georgian squares, and a picturesque lake complete with a striking waterfall and fountains — all at varying levels — create order without monotony.
 Pedestrians are elevated onto highwalks (the podium), separating them from the dangers and noise of the traffic below.

-A total of 2,113 flats of housing for 6,500 people was built, aimed at middle- to high income residents.
-The majority of the housing is either one or two bedroom aimed at young single people.
+A total of 2,113 flats of housing for 6,500 people was built, aimed at middle- to high-income residents.
+The majority of the housing is either one or two bedrooms aimed at young single people.
 To attract these potential wealthy residents, car parking for 2,500 cars, district underfloor heating, Garchey refuse disposal systems and a theatre were all incorporated into the design.
-Internally the spaces were designed to be luxurious, well-built with quality fixtures, lots of light and space, often utilising double height ceilings and full-height picture windows leading out to terraces or balconies.
+Internally the spaces were designed to be luxurious, well-built with quality fixtures, lots of light and space, often utilising double-height ceilings and full-height picture windows leading out to terraces or balconies.
 The Barbican Centre, one of Europe’s biggest art centres was officially opened by the Queen in 1982.
+The Barbican was given Grade II listed status in 2001.